bluwy/penn-todo/README.md

 | Indexes                 | "todos_pkey" PRIMARY KEY, btree (id)                    |
 | Foreign-key constraints | "fk_user_id" FOREIGN KEY (user_id) REFERENCES users(id) |

-The database is created with pgAdmin 4, but can be created manually as follows:
+The database is created with pgAdmin 4, but can be created manually with `psql` as follows:

-> Note: The commands below are retreived with `pg_dump`, so it was altered to work properly

 Table `users`: